 Mini Class on Mechanical Pain

+This online physiotherapy course is designed as an introduction/review of the basic principles of assessing and treating an individual with mechanical low back pain.
 This class is for primary care physicians, nurse practitioners, and other rehab professionals who do not have a background in Mechanical Diagnosis and Therapy.

-The basic principles of assessing someone with back dominant vs. leg dominant pain are taught with a clear understanding that repeated test movements/positions are required at end range to determine the presence of a directional preference.
+The basic principles of assessing someone with back dominant vs. leg dominant pain are taught with a clear understanding that repeated test movements/positions are required at end range to determine the presence of directional preference.
 Directional preference and centralization/peripheralization are the hallmark signs of mechanical pain and indicates a straightforward pattern of recovery for your patient.

 Learn how to assess back and leg pain with confidence!